Industries & Professions /

 Speech-Language Pathologists and Audiologists

-Since a college degree is a must for practicing this profession, make sure your high school classes are geared toward preparing you for higher education.
+Since a college degree is a must for practicing in this profession, make sure your high school classes are geared toward preparing you for higher education.
 Health and science classes, including biology, are very important.
 Mathematics classes and English classes will help you develop the math, research, and writing skills you will need in college.
 Because speech-language pathologists and audiologists work so intensely with language, you may also find it beneficial to study a foreign language, paying special attention to how you learn to make sounds and remember words.
 Speech classes will also improve your awareness of sounds and language as well as improve your speaking and listening skills.